rusuandreirobert/WooCommerce-Tweaker/README.md

 Plugin that provides some additional options and tweaks for WooCommerce Wordpress plugin which has been originally developed by WooThemes.

+Update 1.1.6
+* Automatic updater *test version* (from now plugin will update just as native Wordpress repository plugins do)

 Update 1.1.5
 * Settings menu update
 * "Flexbox layout" for better visual elements alignment